splunk/splunk-connect-for-kubernetes/README.md

 Splunk Connect for Kubernetes can exceed the default throughput of HEC.
 To best address capacity needs, Splunk recommends that you monitor the HEC throughput and back pressure on Splunk Connect for Kubernetes deployments and be prepared to add additional nodes as needed.

 # Processing Multi-Line Logs

 One possible filter option is to enable the processing of multi-line events.
 This feature is currently experimental and considered to be community supported.

+# Namespace to Index Routing

+Splunk Connect for Kubernetes has the functionality to route logs and metrics from different namespaces to Splunk indexers of the same name.
+This can be configured by using the two configurable parameters `indexRouting` and `indexRoutingDefaultIndex`

+`indexRouting` is a boolean configurable that enables the feature `indexRoutingDefaultIndex` is the Splunk index used for the events from the default Kubernetes namespace

+Warning: Before enabling this feature it is essential to have Splunk indexes created which map to your Kubernetes namespaces.
+Example:

+* (Namespace) -> (Splunk Index)
+* kube-system -> kube-system
+* kube-public -> kube-public
+* default -> indexRoutingDefaultIndex

 # Maintenance And Support